rossetti/RossettiArenaBook/docs/02-Chapter2.md

 The lead-time is the number of days from placing an order until the firm receives the order from the supplier.

 Assume that the lead-time is a constant 10 days.
-Develop an model to simulate 1000 instances of LDT.
+Develop a model to simulate 1000 instances of LDT.
 Report the summary statistics for the 1000 observations.
 Estimate the chance that LDT is greater than or equal to 10.
 Report a 95% confidence interval on your estimate.

-Assume that the lead-time has a shifted geometric distribution with probability parameter equal to 0.2 Use an model to simulate 1000 instances of LDT.
+Assume that the lead-time has a shifted geometric distribution with probability parameter equal to 0.2 Use a model to simulate 1000 instances of LDT.
 Report the summary statistics for the 1000 observations.
 Estimate the chance that LDT is greater than or equal to
 10. Report a 95\% confidence interval on your estimate.